 For the balance of the decade, tourism and construction became the city’s mainstays, and by the 1960s, it had outgrown its original town center.
 Even the city’s historic Carnegie Library had become too small, and eventually became a city museum in 1987.
 However, much of Disneyland’s business was only seasonal at first, and this led to mid-year economic slumps in the city.
 In 1960, the Anaheim Visitor and Convention Bureau formed to capitalize on Disneyland’s success with a convention center that would be amenable to families and which would bring in business year round.
 The original center boasted 400,000 square feet and included a 19,000-seat arena when it opened in 1967.
 Further expansion was supported when the Angels moved to Anaheim, starting their stadium in 1964 and opening it for their 1966 season.

 Rapid growth changed the city, and since the 1970s, leaders have worked to combat deterioration of the city center with a vision of phased urban renewal.
 The first was centered on the area of the original settlement, funded by proceeds from the stadium’s growth and expansion.
 Gradually, a new arts center, civic center, and expansions of the convention center began to reverse the trend.
 The development of the Platinum Triangle and Anaheim Resorts will continue the vision of a vibrant downtown into the future.

 Amtrak provides ticketing services at the Anaheim station, but does not provide baggage services.
-The Pacific Surfliner is primarily financed and operated in partnership with the California Department of Transportation.
+The Pacific Surfliner service is primarily financed through funds made available by the State of California, Department of Transportation, and is managed by the LOSSAN Joint Powers Authority.